markmoxon/bbcelite-scripts/README.md

 We now set the environment variables that are needed by the generation scripts.

-To do this, create a file called `env.sh` containing the following, with `/path/to/generated/content` set to the correct path for the parent folder:
+To do this, create a file called `env.sh` containing the following, making sure you change `/path/to/generated/content` to the correct path for the parent folder you created in step 1:

 ```
 export BBCELITE_SCRIPTS=/path/to/generated/content/bbcelite-scripts